 How do I become a foster?

 First, you will have to fill out the online foster application.
-We will review the application, schedule a meeting to go over our contract, protocols, quarantine procedures, and answer any questions you may have!
+We will review the application, and call or text you to go over our contract, protocols, quarantine procedures, and answer any questions you may have!

 I live out of town.
 Can I still foster?

 Depending on how far out.
 While we would love everyone to have the opportunity to foster, it is quite difficult to arrange meet and greets and vet appointments with longer distance fosters.
 If you live within a 30km radius of Regina, we would love to have you on board!
-If you live outside of that 30km radius, don’t worry!
-We may still be able to partner up with you for a longer term care dog!
+It is more difficult to place fosters further away from Regina but we are willing to do so depending on the circumstance.

 Do I get to pick who I foster?